-- 8.3.3.3 The "Special Conditions" set forth specific requirements that are peculiar to the specific project.
+8.3.3.3 The "Special Conditions" set forth specific requirements that are peculiar to the specific project.
 These include such items as hours of work restrictions, Contractor office and storage area restrictions, coordination requirements for utility interruptions, hazardous material data sheet submittals, and so forth.
-The Special Conditions shall be included in Division 1 of the Technical Specifications. - 8.3.4 Instructions to Bidders, HECO-7a(s) (Medical Center 7a and Other 7a): The Instructions to Bidders, -7a, included in this Manual is a standard document which has been written to conform to the requirements and procedures of the Virginia University Procurement Rules.
+The Special Conditions shall be included in Division 1 of the Technical Specifications.

+8.3.4 Instructions to Bidders, HECO-7a: The Instructions to Bidders, HECO-7a, included in this Manual is a standard document which has been written to conform to the requirements and procedures of the University Procurement Rules.
 The Instructions to Bidders shall be reproduced and included in the Documents without modification.
 They shall not be retyped.
 The requirements and procedures delineated in the Instructions to Bidders have significant legal implications and shall not be changed without the prior written approval of the CFO.